danizeeincali/claude-flow-replit/README.md

 3. In Replit, Node.js should be available by default
 4. For local development, install Node.js >= 20.0.0 from [nodejs.org](https://nodejs.org)

+**Issue**: "Raw mode is not supported" error (Claude CLI) **Solution**:
+1. Use the minimal installation: `./claude-flow-replit-template/scripts/install-claude-flow-minimal.sh`
+2. This installs Claude Flow without Claude CLI to avoid interactive mode issues
+3. You can still use Claude Flow: `npx claude-flow@alpha hive-mind wizard`
+4. For Claude CLI, run `./claude-flow-replit-template/scripts/setup-claude-permissions.sh` in an interactive terminal

 **Issue**: Claude API key not found
 **Solution**:
 1. Check Replit Secrets configuration